Discipline vs. Commitment: How Trauma Therapy Can Help you Avoid the Allure of Hustle Culture

 Softly Working Toward Your Goals: A Kinder Approach to Success

-If hustle culture has burned you out before, try a gentler way of working toward your goals.
+If hustle culture has burned you out before, talk with your trauma therapist about a gentler way of working toward your goals.
 Here’s how:

 1. Prioritize Progress Over Perfection